sthota23/20230310-SindhuThota-Chase/README.md

 To build this application, I used MVVM Design pattern.

+## Tests
-2. Run the tests using Xcode
+Run the tests using Xcode
     - Open SindhuWeatherTask.xcodeproj
     - Select an iPhone 14 Prod simulator and build and run the project (Menu Product > Run or `⌘ + R`)
     - Run the unit tests (Menu Product > Test or `⌘ + U`)